Cleave Street Improvements

 Downtown Estes Loop

-The Town of Estes Park, the Colorado Department of Transportation (CDOT), and the Federal Highway Administration- Central Federal Lands Highway Division (FHWA - CFL) are proposing improvements to the roadway network within the Town, known as the Downtown Estes Loop project.
-The scope includes evaluation of three primary roadways: Elkhorn Avenue, Moraine Avenue, and Riverside Drive through downtown Estes Park.
+The Town of Estes Park, the Colorado Department of Transportation (CDOT), and the Federal Highway Administration - Central Federal Lands Highway Division (FHWA - CFL) proposed improvements to the roadway network within the Town, and these improvements evolved into the Downtown Estes Loop project.
+The project resulted from an evaluation of three primary roadways: Elkhorn Avenue, Moraine Avenue, and Riverside Drive through downtown Estes Park.